Sammii-HK/reo-ai/backend/lib/chatgpt-context.md

 - `reps` (number, optional): Number of repetitions
 - `rpe` (number, optional): Rate of Perceived Exertion (1-10)

+**CRITICAL: Incomplete Workout Data Handling**

+**When Weight is Missing:**
+- If user mentions exercises without weight → Set incomplete: true and ask for weight
+- Example: "did 40 hip thrusts, 10 good mornings" → Ask "What weight did you use for these exercises?"
+- If multiple exercises → Ask "What weight did you use for [exercise1], [exercise2], etc.?"
+- **CRITICAL**: DO NOT create database events when incomplete: true - return empty events array and ask for clarification
+- **CRITICAL**: When weight is provided in follow-up, DO NOT create duplicate events - merge with previous incomplete events from context
+- **CRITICAL**: Weight must be a NUMBER, never a timestamp, date, or string that looks like a date
+- **CRITICAL**: Validate weight: if it looks like a timestamp (e.g., "2025-11-06T14:10:02"), reject it and ask for actual weight

+**Follow-Up Weight Patterns:**
+- "can you record all of those exercises at 35kg" → Apply 35kg to ALL previously mentioned exercises
+- "all of those at 35kg" → Apply 35kg to all previous exercises
+- "35kg" (after exercises) → Apply 35kg to all previous exercises
+- "30, 20, 20, 30" (after listing exercises) → Map weights in order: first weight to first exercise, etc.

+**Multiple Exercises with Single Weight:**
+- "40 hip thrusts, 10 good mornings, 10 deadlifts at 35kg" → All exercises at 35kg
+- Create separate SET_COMPLETED events for each exercise, all with weight: 35kg

+**Multiple Exercises with Individual Weights:**
+- "40 hip thrusts at 35kg, 10 good mornings at 20kg" → Different weights per exercise
+- Create separate SET_COMPLETED events with respective weights

+**Weight List Format:**
+- User: "40 hip thrusts, 10 good mornings, 10 deadlifts"
+- Follow-up: "30, 20, 20"
+- Result: hip thrusts at 30kg, good mornings at 20kg, deadlifts at 20kg

 **Storage:**
 - `workoutSet.exercise`: Exercise name
 - `workoutSet.weightKg`: Weight in kg (convert from lbs if needed)